Simple Chord Tone Melody - Lesson 1 (Little Wing Chord Progression)|

 And what am I looking at down there?
 How do I see what I'm seeing?
 What's the trick?
 You'll have to order my PlaneTalk package to find out, but I can tell you that it's so simple you already know it ... you just don't know how powerful knowing it can be.
 In fact, after I edited this video together, I did another version using a different overlay showing the PlaneTalk mindset.
 It's available through the private forum for those who have bought the Full PlaneTalk Package.

 Have fun with this.
 I encourage you to play along with the backing track, see how many other pathways you can find through this classic progression.
 Just follow the one rule: Chord Tones Only.

-Here is the tab for the two passes through the progression shown in the movie.
+Here is the tab for the two passes through the progression shown in the video.
 The aim, of course, is to be able to do this on the fly with no tab or notation, and to be able play different lines each time.
 While that may seem an impossible task at first, I can tell you that once you can see the whole fretboard as 'the chord', it's not only quite easy but a whole lot of fun.
 The possibilities are endless, limited only by your imagination and dexterity, which are things you can work on for the rest of your life.
-In the next installment, I'll show you how this mindset can be expanded into harmony lines and chord voicings, and then we'll look at adding non chord tones to the mix.
+In Lesson 2, I show you how this mindset can be expanded into harmony lines and chord voicings, and then we'll look at adding non chord tones to the mix.